WCC regularly hosts and co-hosts curated conversations, workshops, and events about timely civic engagement topics.

 Civic Matters: Voting Workshop

 Attendees discussed issues surrounding voting, creating a voting plan, gaining knowledge about voting rights, and learning how to get involved in voter outreach and voter advocacy.
 Participants learned about the importance of voting, the role of voter suppression, and how to vote in 2020 and beyond.
 Find a personalized NYC voting plan and corresponding resources for voting and participation.

 Table Talk Online.
 Finish the Fight Rewriting the Women’s Suffrage Movement

 Ming Peiffer, Playwright and Whitney White, Director

-A conversation about the play Finish the Fight and the forgotten women of the Suffrage movement featuring playwright Ming Peiffer and Director Whitney White.
-You can watch the recording here and read more about Table Talk here.
+The conversation about the play Finish the Fight and the forgotten women of the Suffrage movement featured playwright Ming Peiffer and Director Whitney White.
+Watch the conversation and read more about the Table Talk.

 WEDNESDAY JULY 29, 2020

 Table Talk Online: Help More New Yorkers Vote!